 Numerous efforts undertaken by these companies include switching to large-format bathroom amenities, minimising carbon emissions by using fuel more efficiently, the introduction of limits to renowned attractions, and employing various zero-waste tactics to minimise food wastage.

-But as sustainability has now moved beyond single-use plastics and recycling, a more conscientious approach is also required.
+But as sustainability has now moved beyond single-use plastics and recycling, a more conscientious approach is also required, according to a report by B2B4E travel management platform CWT.
 This means that companies in the tourism sector need to look at all aspects of the supply chain – from reducing their environmental footprint by sourcing locally to choosing a sustainable venue for their events, to helping to tackle human trafficking and promote gender diversity in the various industries.

 Cliché as it might sound, every little bit will help.
 But with the combined efforts of the private sector and the government, perhaps we may be able to better balance development and sustainability, and leave a lighter footprint wherever our feet take us.